DevArrowsmith/cv/readme.md

 - Deliver lectures in the following modules:

   **Core:** Development environment setup, Tooling, Git, HTML, CSS & Javascript
-  **Frontend:** React, Component-based design, State management, Advanced styling
+  **Frontend:** React, React Testing Library, React Router, Sass, User Authentication

 - Create new lectures consisting of presentations, demonstrations and workshops
-- Create GitHub repos for student experimentation
+- Create demo repos for student experimentation
-- Support students via Slack
+- Support students by answering technical questions, helping them solve problems, and providing advice on best practices and ways of working.
 - Update content on the learning platform
 - Participate in internal discussions about course content and the school's direction